 Immediately after delivery

-Most women undergoing a cesarean delivery receive an epidural or spinal block.
+Most women undergoing a C-section receive an epidural or spinal block.
 This form of anesthesia numbs the body but still allows the person to be awake.

 It can take several hours to regain feeling after an epidural.
 It will not be possible to walk or use the bathroom without assistance, during this immediate postoperative period.
 Most women will have a catheter for several hours after delivery to help them urinate.